Diocese of Charleston: 1950 to 1989

 Recognized as one of the South's "foremost advocates of social and religious liberalism", Hallinan became known for his personal dedication to the civil rights movement and the cause of racial equality.
 In 1961, he issued a pastoral letter that said, "With racial tension mounting, the Church must speak out clearly.
 In justice to our people, we cannot abandon leadership to the extremists whose only creed is fear and hatred."
 However, Hallinan delayed full racial integration at Catholic institutions in the diocese out of fear for the safety of African American students.
-Explaining this decision, he said: "The Catholics are 1.3% of the population in our state.
-If the full federal power cannot carry this off, it's fatuous to think we can.
-I would take the risk on high moral principles, but it would be a hollow victory if it wrecked our school system or did harm to our children."In 1962, Pope John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta.
+Explaining this decision, he said noted that Catholics made up only 1.3% of the state's population.
+Rushed integration might destroy the diocese's school system and risked harming children, so integration would have been, in the bishop's words, a "hollow victory."

+In 1962, Pope John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta.
 The Diocese of Charleston became a suffragan diocese of the new archdiocese.
-At the same time, the pope appointed Hallinan as the first archbishop of Atlanta and replaced him in Charleston with Monsignor Francis Reh of the Archdiocese of New York.
+At the same time, the pope appointed Hallinan as the first archbishop of Atlanta and replaced him in Charleston with Francis Reh of the Archdiocese of New York.
 Pope Paul VI appointed Reh in 1964 as rector of the Pontifical North American College in Rome.
-The pope named Auxiliary Bishop Ernest Unterkoefler from the Diocese of Richmond to replace Reh.
+The pope named Auxiliary Bishop Ernest Unterkoefler from Richmond to replace Reh.

 An active participant in the American civil rights movement, Unterkoefler worked alongside Dr. Martin Luther King Jr. and ended racial segregation in all Catholic institutions in the diocese.
-Unterkoefler was also a prominent advocate for restoring the permanent diaconate in the United States, and ordained Joseph Kemper in 1971 as the first permanent deacon in the United States.
+Unterkoefler was also a prominent advocate for restoring the permanent diaconate in the United States, and ordained Joseph Kemper in 1971 as the first permanent deacon in the United States.During his 1987 papal visit to the United States, Pope John Paul II held an audience at St. Peter's Church in Columbia, then led a prayer service at Williams-Brice Stadium at the University of South Carolina in Columbia.